Is Your Cat SAD?

 Depressed cats may want to spend more time solo, but socialization is key for improving their mood.
 To entice cats out from under the bed — literally — Dr. Lilly suggests placing heating pads around the house.
 “It gives cats alternate places that are actually socially interactive where they can stay warm without missing out on social interactions,” she explains.

-Spending extra time with your cat — even if you’re both curled up under a blanket and watching television — counts, too.
-Just as your cat might be suffering from the winter blues, if you are too, hanging out with your favorite feline may be a necessary mood booster for both of you.
+Spending extra time with your cat — even if you’re both curled up under a blanket, staring at a screen — counts, too.
+If you are suffering from the winter blues, too, hanging out with your favorite feline may be a necessary mood booster for both of you.

 Jodi Helmer